makenew/libsass-package/README.md

 ## Description

-Bootstrap a new [libSass] package in less than five minutes.
+Bootstrap a new [libSass] package in less than a minute.

 This skeleton uses [libSass].
 For [Ruby Sass][Sass], use [makenew/sass-package].